 Kate Nasser, The People Skills Coach™

-©2014 Kate Nasser, CAS, Inc. Somerville, NJ.
+©2010-2015 Kate Nasser, CAS, Inc. Somerville, NJ.
 I appreciate your sharing the link to this post on your social streams.
 However, if you want to re-post or republish the content of this post, please email email@example.com for permission and guidelines.
 Thank you for respecting intellectual capital.

-Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on leading change, employee engagement, teamwork, and delivering the ultimate customer service.
+Kate Nasser, The People Skills Coach™, delivers coaching, consulting, training, and keynotes on delivering the ultimate customer service, leading change, employee engagement, and teamwork.
 She turns interaction obstacles into interpersonal success.
 See this site for workshop outlines, keynote footage, and customer results.

-Engage in people skills learning!
 Let’s turn interaction obstacles into business success in leadership, teamwork, and customer service experience.
-I invite your questions, share my experience, and welcome your wisdom.